 Our carers are self-employed and responsible for their own tax and national insurance contributions.
 Under self-assessment, you’ll be paying them their fees directly.
 We recommend a daily rate from £76 per 24-hour period for a single client not requiring personal care and from £91 per 24-hour period for a couple where there are no personal care needs.
 When a single client requires personal care they daily rate starts at £81 per day.
 When a couple is needing personal care the rate starts at £96.

 The Consultus agency fee is £147 per week including VAT (discounted to £144.41 if paid by direct debit).
-There is a one-off registration fee of £175 including VAT, which is not invoiced until after the first carer starts.
+On engagement of the Agency the Registration Fee of £175 including VAT becomes due for payment.

 - Is there funding available for private home care and is it available on the NHS?